sabithapaulraj/animation/README.md

-# Ex.No: 11 Develop a application to add animations to ImageView,Move,blink,fade,clockwise,zoom,slide operations are perform in android studio.
+# Ex.No: 11 Develop a application to add animations to ImageView like Move,blink,fade,rotate,zoom,slide and fade operations are perform in android studio.

 ## AIM:

-To develop a application to add animation to imageview,move,blink,fade,clockwise,zoom,slide operation using Android Studio.
+To develop a application to add animation to imageview like Move,blink,fade,rotate,zoom,slide and fade operations are perform in android studio.

 ## EQUIPMENTS REQUIRED: